-Yes, providing improved sidewalks, bicycle facilities, traffic calming measures, crosswalks, and ADA compliant curb ramps are an integral part of this project.
+Yes, providing bicycle accommodations and improved sidewalks, crosswalks, and providing ADA compliant curb ramps are an integral part of this project.

 Is the right-of-way constrained and do you anticipate that modes of travel will be competing for space?
 Provide details, is there potential for innovative design options?
 Provide details

 The right of way is constrained; in general, lane widths will be reduced, on-street parking will be provided during off-peak periods, while the pedestrian and bicycle realms will be expanded and improved.

 Is this request for new or existing infrastructure?
 Existing

 What is the expected useful life of the project/Improvement?
 60 Years

 Year that Operating Incr/(Decr) will take effect?
 2020

 What is the estimated annual operating cost increase or (decrease) for this project?
 Not Applicable

 Any Prior Year Remaining Bond Authorizations?
 No